IngoScholtes/kdd2018-tutorial/docs/setup.md

 ### Verifying your environment

 Now that we have installed all necessary tools and packages, let us verify that our environment is set up properly.

-For this, you can either copy the following code to a file `environment_test.py`
+For this, you can either create a new file `environment_test.py` in Visual Studio Code and copy the following code:

 `#%%`
 `import pathpy as pp`